UX and Game Designer

 Daniel "Tounyre" Ross

-My initial interest in game design stemmed from playtesting for Ubisoft and trying to articulate just why I liked certain games and mechanics more than others, which lead to me approaching gameplay from a more philosophical approach, and a genuine interest in HCI and UX as a whole beyond just games.
+My initial interest in game design stemmed from playtesting for Ubisoft and trying to articulate just why I liked certain competitive games and mechanics more than others, which lead to me approaching gameplay from a more philosophical approach, and a genuine interest in HCI and UX as a whole beyond just games.

 I have an avid interest in all forms of art in order to try round out my view of the world and acknowledge where my inspirations lie.Usually a massive lore nerd in any game I am invested in.